 Need Help Booking?
 Call Us

-The Everest Three High Passes Trek is a popular and challenging trekking route in the Everest region of Nepal.
-It is designed for experienced trekkers and adventurers who seek a more adventurous and less-traveled path in the Himalayas.
+The Everest Three High Passes Trek is a popular and challenging trekking route in the Everest Region of Nepal.
+It is designed for experienced trekkers and adventurers who seek a more adventurous and less-travelled path in the Himalayas.
 It is offering panoramic views of the surrounding Mountains, lakes and glaciers.

-Everest Three High Passes Trek, named so because the trek is conducted through the three high passes Renjo La Pass (5465 m), Cho La Pass (5425 m), and Kongma La Pass (5535 m), is one of the most adventurous and less crowed trekking routes in the Everest Region.
-This Everest Three Passes Trek offers the ultimate and complete trekking experience of the high pass route in the Everest region and provides a more thorough understanding of the harsh terrain, cold climate, and constant human struggle in high altitudes.
+Everest Three High Passes Trek, named so because the trek is conducted through the three high passes Renjo La Pass (5465 m), Cho La Pass (5425 m), and Kongma La Pass (5535 m), is one of the most adventurous and less crowded trekking routes in the Everest Region.
+This trek offers the ultimate and complete trekking experience of the high pass route in the Everest region and provides a more thorough understanding of the harsh terrain, cold climate, and constant struggles in high altitudes.

 Furthermore, the Everest Three High Passes trekking trail goes to the remote Sherpa villages in Thame and Lungden.
 Thame village is famous for its oldest monastery and an annual festival of Mani Rimdu.
 There are many more monasteries you will be able to visit during the trek.